 What is the meaning of life?

-We need to have purpose in life for our psychological health, but where do secular people find their purpose?
-Psychologists make recommendations, but will such a purpose provide the meaning we need?
+We need to have purpose in life for our psychological health, but where do we find purpose?
+Psychologists give advice, but does this provide the meaning we need?
 Perhaps there is more.

 Certainty and uncertainty

-We are programmed to want to resolve doubt feel certain about things – about the future, and about our attitudes, values, beliefs and opinions.
+We want to resolve doubt about the future, and our values, beliefs and opinions.
 Yet uncertainties abound, and dealing with them well is the way to reach greater maturity and wellbeing.
 So how should we deal with uncertainty in a positive way?

 Meaning, beliefs and happiness